spartan-stratos/terraform-modules/aws/network/vpc/README.md

 - A VPC
 - An Internet Gateway attached to the VPC
 - Public and private subnets, along with the public and private route tables
-- n NAT Gateways (with n equals the number of private subnets), you can specify `enable_single_nat=true` to use only 1 NAT gateway for all private subnets
+- A NAT Gateways (with n equals the number of private subnets), you can specify `enable_single_nat=true` to use only 1 NAT gateway for all private subnets
-- n EIP (with n equals the number of NAT gateways) attached to the NAT gateways
+- An EIP (with n equals the number of NAT gateways) attached to the NAT gateways

 The traffic in private route tables will transfer through the NAT gateway to go inside, they will share the same EIP (for traffic in one AZ)